simple-registry/simple-registry/doc/reference/api-endpoints.md

 Query parameters:
 - `digest` - Return the existing blob (returns `201 Created`) when the requested namespace already owns it.
-Otherwise, a request carrying the blob as its body with a `Content-Length` completes the upload here and returns `201 Created`, and a request with no body starts a new upload session.
-A body of undeclared length (chunked, no `Content-Length`) also starts a session, which the client then closes with a `PUT`.
+Otherwise, a request declaring a `Content-Length` carries the blob as its body and completes the upload here, returning `201 Created`; a declared `0` is the empty blob, not an absent body.
+A request declaring no length at all (a chunked body) starts an upload session the client then closes with a `PUT`.
 A body that does not hash to `digest` is rejected with `DIGEST_INVALID` and stores nothing.
 - `digest-algorithm` - The algorithm (`sha256` or `sha512`) the upload will be closed with.
 The session then hashes each chunk under that one alone instead of every supported algorithm, which is what a session must do when it cannot know the algorithm before the closing `PUT`.
 Completing a